JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  research.md
 NOTE:  Aimed at policy and industry readers.
 TEXT:
-I work on AI safety for young people from the governance side.
+I work on children's privacy and youth AI safety from the governance side.
 I go into schools, talk to students, and audit systems, then examine the results in relation to legal requirements.
-Much of this work concerns children's privacy and the protections that apply to technology use in schools.
-If you work on children's online safety, EdTech procurement, AI governance for minors, or youth provisions in AI rulemaking, the work below bears directly on those decisions. <a href="/ai-safety">This page</a> describes my approach to youth AI safety and the questions I think need more research.
+Much of this work concerns the protections that apply to technology use in schools, and my newer work asks how those protections hold up when students use AI on their own.
+If you work on children's online safety, EdTech procurement, AI governance for minors, or youth provisions in AI rulemaking, the work below bears directly on those decisions. <a href="/ai-safety">This page</a> describes how my privacy work led to youth AI safety.

 ---